mgharvey/misc_python/README.md

 Citation
 --------

-If you use this documentation or the mps-sim software for your own research, please provide the link to this software repository in your manuscript:
+If you use scripts from this repository for your own research, please provide the link to this software repository in your manuscript:

     https://github.com/mgharvey/misc